Yawen17/NYC_uber/README.md

 ## Website Visualization
 Here is our [website] ().

-We also did experiments in Tableau to testify our hypotheis and demostrated initial results before buiding our Django structure.
+We also did experiments in [Tableau](https://public.tableau.com/views/NYCUber/Dashboard1?:embed=y&:display_count=yes) to testify our hypothesis and demostrated initial results before buiding our Django structure.
 The Tableau dashboard is embedded in our website.

 SQL: